kedacore/sample-hello-world-azure-functions/README.md

 * [Azure Function Core Tools v2](https://github.com/azure/azure-functions-core-tools#installing).
 Makes sure the version is greater than: 2.7.1149
 * An Azure Subscription (to host the storage queue).
 A free account works great - [https://azure.com/free](http://azure.com/free)
-* Kubernetes cluster (can be [AKS](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-portal), GKE, EKS, OpenShift etc.) and [`kubectl`](https://kubernetes.io/docs/tasks/tools/install-kubectl/) pointing to your Kubernetes cluster (for [AKS](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough#connect-to-the-cluster))
+* Kubernetes cluster (can be [AKS](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-portal), GKE, EKS, OpenShift etc.) and [`kubectl`](https://kubernetes.io/docs/tasks/tools/install-kubectl/) pointing to your Kubernetes cluster (for [AKS](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough#connect-to-the-cluster)).
+NOTE: If you want to use KEDA with Azure Virtual Nodes, be sure to [enable Virtual Nodes](https://docs.microsoft.com/en-us/azure/aks/virtual-nodes-portal) at create.
 * Docker and a Docker registry

 ## Tutorial